Red Cross trying again to escort evacuation convoy out of Ukraine's Mariupol

 Ukraine calls it an unprovoked war of aggression and Western countries have imposed sweeping sanctions in an effort to squeeze Russia's economy.

-Pope Francis came the closest he has yet to implicitly criticising Putin over the invasion on a visit to the Mediterranean island of Malta.
+Pope Francis came the closest he has yet to criticising Vladimir Putin over the invasion.
+He did not name the Russian president but said a "potentate" was fomenting conflicts for nationalist interests.

-"Once again, some potentate, sadly caught up in anachronistic claims of nationalist interests, is provoking and fomenting conflicts, while ordinary people sense the need to build a future that will either be shared or not be at all," he said.
+"Once again, some potentate, sadly caught up in anachronistic claims of nationalist interests, is provoking and fomenting conflicts, while ordinary people sense the need to build a future that will either be shared or not be at all," he said during a visit to Malta.

 Olena, a psychologist who was buying beer in a supermarket, said it did not mean people had forgotten the war.